DezTheJackal/OSINTHound/README.md

 cd osinthound
 ./setup.sh

-Currently Working On Imptoving ease of Use :-)
+Currently Working On Improving ease of Use :-)